Baby keeps Sleeping when Breastfeeding

-The comfort and soothing that baby gets while breastfeeding can sometimes make it difficult for baby to stay awake…
+The extreme growth and development in the first few weeks, as well as the comfort and soothing that your baby receives while breastfeeding, can sometimes make it difficult for a baby to stay awake.

-A baby that is under two weeks of age will need to be woken at least every two hours for feeding so that he doesn’t dehydrate.
+A baby that is under two weeks of age will need to be woken at least every two hours for feedings so that he/she does not dehydrate.

-Co-sleeping at night can help when breastfeeding a sleepy baby and will allow baby to nurse whenever he wants to.
+at night can help when breastfeeding a sleepy baby and will allow your baby to nurse whenever he/she wants to.

 Tips on how to wake a sleepy baby for breastfeeding

 - Pretend as though you are going to remove your nipple from your baby’s mouth, or put your finger between your breast and his/her mouth to break the suction; this will usually encourage your baby to suck again.

 Dribble some milk into the corner of your baby’s mouth with a syringe or dropper to encourage him/her to start sucking again.

 to get the milk to flow faster while breastfeeding; this should encourage your baby to start suckling again.

 Use a wet face cloth and wipe your baby’s head, tummy or feet with it.

 Switch breasts when your baby starts to fall asleep.